katieirenec/uofa.acm.org/README.md

 New to working on the ACM site?
 If you're running Mac OS X [this will help you get started](https://github.com/uofa-acm/uofa.acm.org/blob/master/doc/getting-started-macosx.md).
 Don't see your system or configuration in the docs?
 Try adapting one of the existing guides and sending us a pull request.

+This design is a based off of http://stanfordacm.com/